Publicizing a Town-Wide

 self-fulfilling prophesy.
 If the webmaster believes this, then he/she

-will not reach potential attendees who don't live in the town.
+will fail to reach potential attendees who don't live in the town.
+In the best cases,

 I have seen lots of well-publicized TWYSs where more than half the